 What is APM?
 Understanding application performance monitoring

+The rapid advancement of technology has revolutionised the way businesses operate and engage with their customers.
 A delay of even a few seconds can lead to significant drop-offs in engagement and conversions.
-According to Google's findings, just a 100-millisecond lag can reduce revenue by 1%, and a half-second delay can cause a 20% drop in search engine traffic.
+According to Google's findings, "just a 100-millisecond lag can reduce revenue by 1%, and a half-second delay can cause a 20% drop in search engine traffic".

-This guide will give you a clear understanding of "What is APM?" and the business value it delivers, along with its features and benefits for implementing it within your organization.
+This highlights the critical role of monitoring applications in quickly identifying and addressing performance problems to maintain smooth business operations.
+This guide will give you a clear understanding of "What is APM?" and the business value it delivers, along with its features and benefits for implementing it within your organisation.

 Let's get Started!